rperezme-data/DAB_H03_Python-challenge/README.md

 To summarize the Profit/Losses change information, the script computes the *P/L average change* and gets the *Greatest increase in Profits* and the *Greatest increase in Profits* (or Greatest increase in Losses) over the entire period.

-At the end, the script generates a report through a function and writes the report to an output file (txt) and print it to the terminal.
+At the end, the script generates a *Financial Analysis* report through a function and writes the report to a TXT output file and prints it to the terminal.

 ## 2. PyPoll
 This script reads election data from a CSV file with the following structure: